 Videos of the talks have been added inline below.

 Unless we urgently change our culture, we risk collectively rushing towards a future which will turn out to be hostile to humanity.
 Can we identify and agree a better Agenda for the Future?

-Speakers at this event will give their opinions on topics such as the transformation of politics, the challenge of artificial intelligence, the reform of capitalism, the increased importance of business ethics, a new approach to money, the risks to the environment, a simpler form of taxation, the benefits and risks of immigration, manipulation of the mass media, and changes in healthcare.
+Speakers at this event gave their opinions on topics such as the transformation of politics, the challenge of artificial intelligence, the reform of capitalism, the increased importance of business ethics, a new approach to money, the risks to the environment, a simpler form of taxation, the benefits and risks of immigration, manipulation of the mass media, and changes in healthcare.

 The speakers have in common the view that better solutions are at hand, provided we act with sufficient foresight.
-The aim of the event is to stimulate informed debate on the demands of the future.
+The aim of the event was to stimulate informed debate on the demands of the future.

 Schedule for the event:

 – David Wood: A Technoprogressive Vision of a Comprehensively Better Future

 – Derek Bates: Why we need an Agenda for the Future